 The decision to go to Vietnam for our honeymoon was mainly motivated by the prospect of excellent food.
 I also know from an earlier trip that people are very kind and smile easily, and the country boasts beautiful landscapes and bustling cities.
+In this post I share details on our itinerary.

 My husband Titus and I traveled the ‘classic’ north to south route; as we found out, many other travelers do the same.
 Most people we met take roughly the same itinerary, though everybody does it in their own style.
 We were lucky to be able to take a month off; many other Europeans took a three-week holiday and Americans in general only get ten vacation days per year (poor souls!).
 Whatever your travel style, Vietnam is definitely worth a visit.
 It is a very easy country to travel in because there are tons of tourist agencies in the big cities, obviously there’s the internet that allows you to browse and book trips, and you can ask for help from locals (at the hotel reception, AirBnB host).